Chris-McGonigle/island-flowers/testing/testing.md

  #### Responsive testing

  The site was tested extensively using the dev tools facilties of Chrome, Safari and Firefox.
-It was tested against most popular makes of phones and tablets.
+It was tested against most popular makes of phones and tablets, as well as varying desptop screen resolutions.

  It was found to be responsive across all tested platforms.